skylerdegrote/portfolio_website_round1/README.md

 I wanted to create a clean look for my website, so I didn't include any of the details pertaining to my work experience.

 ##### Benihana
-I was a **Hostess** from **January 2015 to May 2015** I provided great customer service by seating tables, answering questions, answering phones, creating reservations, and fulfilling to-go orders.
+<br>I was a **Hostess** from **January 2015 to May 2015**
+<br>I provided great customer service by seating tables, answering questions, answering phones, creating reservations, and fulfilling to-go orders.
-The skills I learned and used in this job were
+<br>The skills I learned and used in this job were
 * Customer Service
 * Problem Solving
 * Trainer